MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Understand-meeting-exclusions.md

 # required metadata

 title: Understand meeting exclusions in Workplace Analytics
-description: This topic explains how to use the meeting exlusions feature in Workplace Analytics.
+description: How to use the meeting exclusions feature in Workplace Analytics.
 author: LeisaLaDell
 ms.author: v-leash
 ms.date: 02/14/2018